Agriculture has a number of positive effects on society.

 – Agriculture’s potential impact on water quality

-In some regions, agriculture may impact the quality of surrounding water sources in various ways, via fertilizers, livestock manure, and other agricultural substances and products.
+In some regions, agriculture may impact the quality of surrounding water sources or even human water supply in various ways, via fertilizers and pesticides, livestock manure, and other agricultural substances and products.

 Depending on the water treatment used before humans come into contact with the water (and especially if they drink it), this could be an issue for human health.